SLesche/acdc-query/README.md

 You can install this package via `devtools::install_github("SLesche/acdc-query")`.
 You may need to update imported packages.

 ## Dependencies
 This package is designed for use in R 4.2.2.
 Certain functions may break in different R versions.
-It heavily relies on the packages DBI, RSQLite, dplyr, stringr
+It heavily relies on the packages DBI, RSQLite

 ## Use
 In order to interact with the database, you must first [download](https://github.com/jstbcs/inhibitiontasks/raw/inhibitiontaks_db2023/inhibitiontasks.db) it from its [parent repo](https://github.com/jstbcs/inhibitiontasks/tree/inhibitiontaks_db2023).